Some More Crochet Easter Eggs

 little crochet cardi

-I had pink leftover so instead of a ribbon tie, I made a crochet one.
-It might be a bit bulky though, which is probably the reason why the pattern goes for ribbon.
+I had pink yarn leftover, so instead of a ribbon tie, I made a crochet one.
+It might be a bit bulky, which is probably the reason why the pattern goes for actual ribbon.

 Cardigan yoke

-Not sure what to do with the leftovers, only a small amount of the yoke colours are needed.
+I’m not sure what to do with the leftovers; only a small amount of the yoke colours are needed.
 Ohh, pompoms?!

 blocking the round doily.